Episode ‐ 9F04

 - Bart and Lisa trying to raise their dead cat is similar to the plot of Pet Sematary.

-- Some of the graves in the pet cemetary are names of early 1990s animated TV series that were made as competitors to The Simpsons and cancelled after only a few episodes: Fish Police, Capitol Critters and Family Dognote .
+- Some of the graves in the pet cemetery are names of early 1990s animated TV series that were Follow the Leader attempts at cloning The Simpsons's success, all of which were cancelled after only a few episodes aired: Fish Police, Capitol Critters and Family Dognote .

-- The zombie apocalypse was mostly a shout-out to Night of the Living Dead.
+- The zombie apocalypse is mostly a spoof of Night of the Living Dead.

-- The spell to bring zombies to life are the last names of game show hosts (Cullen, Rayburn, Narz, Trebek) and the names of department stores (Zabar, Kresgenote , Caldor, Walmart note ).
+- The spell to bring zombies to life has the last names of game show hosts (Cullen, Rayburn, Narz, Trebek) and the names of department stores (Zabar, Kresgenote , Caldor, Walmart note ).

 - Homer shockingly shoots the walking corpses of George Washington, Albert Einstein and William Shakespeare down.

-- When the zombies return to their graves one of the corpses says: "You still pushin' that rock?", a nod to the ancient Greek mythological character Sisyphus.
+- When the zombies return to their graves one of the corpses says: "Still pushin' that rock?", a nod to the ancient Greek mythological character Sisyphus.

 - Skewed Priorities:Lisa: Dad, we did something very bad!